Heavenly-C0der/Customer-Segmentation/README.md

 Customer segmentation is a key strategy in marketing and CRM.
 In this project:

 - We apply **K-Means Clustering** to segment customers into meaningful groups.
-- **Principal Component Analysis (PCA)** is used for dimensionality reduction and better visualization.
+- **T-distributed Stochastic Neighbor Embedding(TSNE)** is used for dimensionality reduction and better visualization.
 - The clusters are analyzed and visualized to interpret customer behavior.

 ## 📊 Key Features

 - 📦 **Preprocessing & Scaling**: Cleans and scales customer data for optimal clustering.
 - 🔍 **K-Means Clustering**: Groups customers based on similarity in behavior.
-- 📉 **PCA Visualization**: Reduces high-dimensional data to 2D for easy interpretation.
+- 📉 **TNSE Visualization**: Reduces high-dimensional data to 2D for easy interpretation.
 - 📈 **Elbow Method**: Determines the optimal number of clusters.

 ## 🛠️ Tech Stack

 - Python (Jupyter Notebook)
 - pandas, numpy
-- scikit-learn (KMeans, PCA)
+- scikit-learn (KMeans, TSNE)
 - matplotlib, seaborn

 ## 📁 Files